 This post will answer the question, is stainless steel cookware safe?
-It will review the safety of stainless steel cookware, how to properly care for stainless steel, and what brands are the best to buy.
+It will review the safety of stainless steel cookware, how to properly care for stainless steel, and why it's safer than non-stick cookware.

 Disclaimer: Some of the links in this post are affiliate links whereby if you purchase the product through that link I make a small commission.
 This does not cost you anything extra and allows me to keep this website running.